sahanashetty31/Software-in-the-loop-simulation-of-crazyflie-2.0/README.md

+# Project: Human in the loop control of Multi Agent Systems

-# Software in the loop simulation of crazyflie 2.0
+## Software in the loop simulation of crazyflie 2.0

 Steps to start the launch file of crazyflie 2.0.
 Start with the script that will launch Gazebo.
 The launch file maybe crazyflie_sim.launch .